127chetan/kubernetes-docs/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 reviewers:
 - eparis
 - pmorie
-title: Configuring Redis using a ConfigMap
+title: Configure Redis using a ConfigMap
 content_type: tutorial
 weight: 30
 ---

 <!-- overview -->

-This page provides a real world example of how to configure Redis using a ConfigMap and builds upon the [Configure a Pod to Use a ConfigMap](/docs/tasks/configure-pod-container/configure-pod-configmap/) task.
+In this tutorial, we will walk through a real world example of how to configure Redis using a ConfigMap.

+See [Configure a Pod to Use a ConfigMap](/docs/tasks/configure-pod-container/configure-pod-configmap/) for more information about ConfigMaps.
+---
-## {{% heading "objectives" %}}
+## {{% heading "What you'll learn" %}}

+In this tutorial, you’ll learn how to do the following tasks:

 * Create a ConfigMap with Redis configuration values
 * Create a Redis Pod that mounts and uses the created ConfigMap